Jewish art collectors in Breslau: Jewish art collectors and philanthropists in Breslau

 In 1905 Breslau had 470,904 inhabitants and Jews were a significant part of the upper middle class there.
 During the Weimar Republic, Jewish art collectors in Breslau bought and exhibited mainly works of modern art.
 Marius Winzeler describes that Jewish collectors and patrons played "the most important role" for Wroclaw's art collections.
 The Jewish art collections entered the public museums of Wroclaw through municipal purchases and private donations.

 From 1920 onwards, representatives of the upper Jewish bourgeoisie can be found in prominent positions in many associations and boards of trustees.
 Since 1921 there was the "Society of Friends of Art", which focused its interest especially on contemporary and modern art.
 The paintings acquired by the society were later loaned to the Museum of Fine Arts in Wroclaw, where they set "essential accents".
 Since March 1928, there was the Wroclaw Association "Jewish Museum", under the aegis of which Erwin Hintze organized the extraordinarily successful exhibition "History of the Jews in Silesia" in the Wroclaw Museum of Decorative Arts and Antiquities in 1929.

 Jewish collectorship and patronage increased in the late 1920s and early 1930s and was only broken by the Nazi seizure of power.

-Heinz Braune, director of the Silesian Museum of Fine Arts in Wroclaw from 1919 to 1928, received donations and support fro the museum from several Jewish collectors including the then Breslau city theater director Dr. Theodor Loewe, with a second version of Bendemann's "Mourning Jews" and a female figure by Robert Bednorz.
+Heinz Braune, director of the Silesian Museum of Fine Arts in Wroclaw from 1919 to 1928, received donations and support for the museum from several Jewish collectors including the then Breslau city theater director Dr. Theodor Loewe, with a second version of Bendemann's "Mourning Jews" and a female figure by Robert Bednorz.
 Carl Sachs donated a Tyrolean mountain landscape by Joseph Anton Koch, as well as a landscape sketch by the Wroclaw artist Hermann Völkerling.
 In 1930 Ismar Littmann donated two valuable etchings to the Silesian Museum of Fine Arts in Wroclaw.
-In November 1931 and May 1932, Carl Sachs donated valuable pieces from his collection to the Museum of Fine Arts in Breslau, including works by Emil Nolde, Käthe Kollwitz and Max Liebermann, some of which were later codemned by the Nazis as degenerate art and confiscated.
+In November 1931 and May 1932, Carl Sachs donated valuable pieces from his collection to the Museum of Fine Arts in Breslau, including works by Emil Nolde, Käthe Kollwitz and Max Liebermann, some of which were later condemned by the Nazis as degenerate art and confiscated.

 The Jewish art collectors of Breslau suffered "a long time of forgetting and concealment".
 However scholarly studies and restitution cases have revived their history.